hynek/stamina/docs/instrumentation.md

 You can set the hooks using {func}`stamina.instrumentation.set_on_retry_hooks` and retrieve them using {func}`stamina.instrumentation.get_on_retry_hooks`.
 A hook is a callable, like a function, that takes a single argument: a {class}`stamina.instrumentation.RetryDetails` object.

-Its return value is ignored.
+Its return value is ignored, unless it's a **context manager**.
+Context managers are entered when the retry is scheduled and exited right before the retry is attempted.
+This allows you, for example, to emit spans for the time spent sleeping.

+---

 Sometimes (for example, in CLI tools) you may want to delay the initialization of the instrumentation until the first retry is scheduled.
 In that case, write a callable that creates and returns a retry hook, and pass it to {func}`stamina.instrumentation.set_on_retry_hooks` wrapped in a {class}`stamina.instrumentation.RetryHookFactory`.